TKOaly/job-board/README.md

 While Job Board can be run in isolation, it would require the authentication service to be mocked (or disabled).
 The provided [docker-compose.yml](https://github.com/TKOaly/job-board-next/blob/main/docker-compose.yml) sets up a local development database.

 The easiest way to develop Job Board is to set up the [tko-aly.localhost](https://github.com/tkoaly/tko-aly.localhost) environment.
 Job Board is currently not included in the environment, but can be run separately with `docker-compose up` in the project root.

+### Database problems & seeding

+Currently it might be necessary to generate the prisma client in the docker container.
+Connect to the container and run `yarn prisma generate`, if you receive an error about `@prisma/client`.

+Seeding data can be done by connecting to the container and running `yarn prisma db seed`.

+You may also reset the database to just seed data with `yarn prisma migrate reset`.
+The data is completely random.
+The seeds script can be run multiple times in succession to generate large amounts of mock data.